LorenzoPapi/FreezeTag/README.md

 **Warning: if one impostor kills a crewmate, all of the impostors gets kicked.**

 ## Known issues
 - Issue: when impostors wins, all of the crewmates get kicked.
 Explanation: there isn't a way to enable the impostor win by the server, the only work around that exists is kicking every crewmate.
-May look into this in the future
+May look into this in the future.

 ## Credits
 - Thanks a lot to [6pak](https://github.com/6pak) and contributors to the [Impostor](https://github.com/Impostor/Impostor) project.